School Board Policy 514 -

 E. This policy shall be available to all parents and other school community members in an electronic format in the language appearing on the school district’s or a school’s website.

 F. The school district shall provide an electronic copy of its most recently amended policy to the Commissioner of Education.

 IX.
 Policy Review

-To the extent practicable, the school board shall, on a cycle consistent with other school district policies, review and revise this policy.
-The policy shall be made consistent with Minn.
-Stat. § 121A.031 and other applicable law.
+To the extent practicable, the School Board shall, on a cycle consistent with other school district policies, review and revise this policy.
+The policy shall be made consistent with Minnesota Statutes section 121A.031 and other applicable law.
 Revisions shall be made in consultation with students, parents, and community organizations.

 Minn.
 Stat.
 Ch.
 13 (Minnesota Government Data Practices Act)